Computing closed essential surfaces in 3-manifolds: Computational results

 \subsection{Knot complements}

-The census of all knots in the 3--sphere with at most 14 crossings due to Hoste-Thistlethwaite-Weeks~\cite{hoste98-first} contains 59,924 hyperbolic knots with at most 14 crossings, and the number of ideal tetrahedra used to triangulate their complements ranges from 2 to 33.
-Figure~\ref{fig:htw-tvc} gives an idea of the number of tetrahedra versus the number of crossings.
+The census of all knots in the 3--sphere with at most 14 crossings due to Hoste-Thistlethwaite-Weeks~\cite{hoste98-first} contains 59,924 hyperbolic knots with at most 14 crossings, and the number of ideal tetrahedra used to triangulate their complements ranges from 2 to 33. \Cref{fig:htw-tvc} gives an idea of the number of tetrahedra versus the number of crossings.

-Figure~\ref{fig:htw-time} plots the running times (measuring wall time) for enumerating the candidate surfaces and deciding incompressibility.
+\Cref{fig:htw-time} plots the running times (measuring wall time) for enumerating the candidate surfaces and deciding incompressibility.

 We give three different perspectives of the percentage of knot diagrams containing closed essential surfaces (colloquially called \emph{large knots}).
-Namely, by number of crossings (Figure~\ref{fig:htw-bycross}), by number of tetrahedra (Figure~\ref{fig:htw-bytet}) and by volume (Figure~\ref{fig:htw-byvol}).
+Namely, by number of crossings (\Cref{fig:htw-bycross}), by number of tetrahedra (\Cref{fig:htw-bytet}) and by volume (\Cref{fig:htw-byvol}).

-We remark that for large numbers of tetrahedra, there are only few knot complements (see Figure~\ref{fig:htw-tvc}), which explains in Figure~\ref{fig:htw-bytet} both the levelling out of the cumulative plot as well as the jumps in the pointwise plot.
+We remark that for large numbers of tetrahedra, there are only few knot complements (see \Cref{fig:htw-tvc}), which explains in \Cref{fig:htw-bytet} both the levelling out of the cumulative plot as well as the jumps in the pointwise plot.